peterbabulik/synthetic/README.md

 2. 1_n+1_growth.ipynb:
    Spiral-like fractal (1/n+1, easy to compute)

+Project Description: Synthetic AI for Data Encoding and Decoding with Error Correction using Spiral Fractals (GPU Accelerated)
+This project explores a novel approach to data storage using a "Synthetic AI" that evolves its ability to encode and decode data within a self-generated spiral fractal structure.
+It leverages GPU acceleration for faster computations.
+Project Goals:
+ * Develop a system that utilizes a spiral fractal as a foundation for data representation.
+ * Train a Synthetic AI to improve its encoding and decoding capabilities over time.
+ * Implement error correction mechanisms to ensure data integrity during the encoding and decoding process.
+ * Utilize GPU for efficient training and data processing.
+Technical Approach:
+ * The project employs a dynamically generated spiral fractal for data storage.
+ * A Synthetic AI agent is trained by iteratively creating the fractal and adjusting its encoding/decoding abilities.
+ * Data is encoded by associating it with specific points within the fractal and vice versa for decoding.
+ * Similar to the previous project, error correction is achieved by storing each byte of data multiple times and using checksum verification.
+ * PyTorch framework is used for tensor operations and CUDA for GPU acceleration.
+Project Scope:
+ * The project focuses on encoding and decoding data using a self-evolving Synthetic AI and a spiral fractal structure.
+ * It demonstrates the concept with a basic data type (text string) but could be extended to other data formats.
+ * Visualization is provided to showcase the generated spiral fractal and the training process.
+Key Considerations:
+ * The number of iterations used in generating the spiral fractal determines the complexity of the data representation and storage capacity.
+ * The Synthetic AI's encoding and decoding abilities are crucial for accurate data reconstruction and influence storage efficiency.
+ * Error correction adds redundancy but ensures data integrity, especially with potential noise or errors during storage or retrieval.
+ * The project introduces the concept of using a growth factor (e.g., Golden ratio) to influence the spiral's shape and potentially optimize storage characteristics.
+Overall, this project presents another unique approach to data encoding and decoding with an emphasis on trainable AI, error correction, and the exploration of spiral fractals for data storage.
+The use of GPU acceleration allows for faster processing of complex data structures.

 3. Nested.ipynb:
    Synthetic AI (randomly generated parameters) teaching itself to encode/decode data, storing itself in a fractal structure